webforj/webforj-documentation/docs/ui/web-components/element.md

 import ComponentDemo from '@site/src/components/DocsTools/ComponentDemo';

 In DWCj, developers have the option of choosing not only from the rich library of components provided, but also integrating components from elsewhere.
-To facilitate this, the `Element` class can be used to simplify the integration of anything from simple HTML elements, to more complex custom web components.
+To facilitate this, the `Element` component can be used to simplify the integration of anything from simple HTML elements, to more complex custom web components.

 :::important
-The `Element` class cannot be extended, and is not the base class for all components within the DWCj.
-To read more about the DWCj's class hierarchy, read [this article](../../architecture/controls-components.md).
+The `Element` component cannot be extended, and is not the base component for all components within the DWCj.
+To read more about the DWCj's component hierarchy, read [this article](../../architecture/controls-components.md).
 :::

 ## Creating a Web Element